Credit Suisse X-Links Silver Shares Covered Call ETN (NASDAQ:SLVO) Short Interest Update

-Credit Suisse X-Links Silver Shares Covered Call ETN (NASDAQ:SLVO) was the target of a significant growth in short interest during the month of September.
+Credit Suisse X-Links Silver Shares Covered Call ETN (NASDAQ:SLVO) was the target of a significant growth in short interest in September.
 As of September 30th, there was short interest totalling 1,500 shares, a growth of 1,400.0% from the September 15th total of 100 shares.
-Based on an average daily trading volume, of 872,400 shares, the days-to-cover ratio is currently 0.0 days.
+Based on an average daily volume of 872,400 shares, the short-interest ratio is currently 0.0 days.

+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in SLVO.
+Mark Stevens raised its position in Credit Suisse X-Links Silver Shares Covered Call ETN by 738.5% during the first quarter.
+Mark Stevens now owns 189,500 shares of the company’s stock valued at $1,152,000 after purchasing an additional 166,900 shares in the last quarter.
+Pasadena Private Wealth LLC purchased a new position in shares of Credit Suisse X-Links Silver Shares Covered Call ETN in the second quarter worth about $168,000.
+Jane Street Group LLC purchased a new position in shares of Credit Suisse X-Links Silver Shares Covered Call ETN in the first quarter worth about $159,000.
+B. Riley Wealth Management Inc. purchased a new position in shares of Credit Suisse X-Links Silver Shares Covered Call ETN in the second quarter worth about $122,000.
+Finally, Jaffetilchin Investment Partners LLC purchased a new position in shares of Credit Suisse X-Links Silver Shares Covered Call ETN in the second quarter worth about $118,000.

 Receive News & Ratings for Credit Suisse X-Links Silver Shares Covered Call ETN Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Credit Suisse X-Links Silver Shares Covered Call ETN and related companies with MarketBeat.com's FREE daily email newsletter.